- Violation of the Rules of Conduct as outlined may result in disqualification from the competition.

 - Detailees should seek approval of both their home agency and detail supervisor, including agreement on which agency will be responsible for awards.

 - Team members must be government civilian employees or military service members.
-Government contractors are NOT allowed to participate in the 2020 President's Cup.
+Government contractors are NOT allowed to participate in the President's Cup Competition.

 Time and Challenge Submission Restrictions

-- During the qualification rounds, teams have 8 hours to complete as many challenges as they can.
+- During the qualifying rounds, teams have 6 hours to complete as many challenges as they can.
 Individuals have 4 hours per track to solve as many challenges as they can.

 - In the event of a tiebreaker, the "Cumulative Time" figure will be used to determine who moves on to the Final Round.
 The Cumulative Time is the total time spent in challenges successfully solved.
 This is calculated using a timer specific to each challenge on your game board.
 When you start a challenge, the timer starts.
 When you successfully solve a challenge, your score and cumulative time are updated.